DamionR/RivalSearchMCP/README.md

 ---

-**Ready to start exploring the web intelligently?** Install the server, connect it to your AI assistant, and begin discovering content like never before!
+**Ready to start exploring the web intelligently?** Connect to the live server at `https://RivalSearchMCP.fastmcp.app/mcp` or install locally for development!